Allocation of COVID-19 Testing Budget on a Commute Network of Counties: Semi-synthetic experiments on real networks

 \subsection{Parameter Estimation}

-Our screening strategy requires the input of $(\alpha,\beta,\gamma,\lambda, M)$, where $M$ is known and $(\beta,\gamma)$ are related to the nature of the disease and estimated from clinical data.
-We only use the historical data of confirmed cases to estimate $(\alpha,\lambda)$.
-We now study the performance of the estimators $(\hat{\alpha},\hat{\lambda})$ in Section~\ref{subsec:estimation}.
-Due to space limit, we only present the results for the second estimator \eqref{Mod-ODE-noScr}.
-The results for the first estimator are in the supplemental material.
-We fix the time period of March 15, 2021 to April 1, 2021 and use the daily new confirmed cases of counties in Massachusetts.
-It gives $\hat{\alpha} = 0.668$ and $\hat{\lambda} = 55.56 \text{mi}$.
-Since there is no ground truth, we evaluate the prediction performance.
-We use these estimates and model \eqref{Mod-ODE-noScr} to forecast the numbers of confirmed cases during March 23-29, 2021 and compare them with the actual reported numbers.
-For Franklin, Hampden and Suffolk, the predictions fit the real data well.
+Our screening strategy requires the input of $(\alpha,\beta,\gamma,\lambda, M)$, where $M$ is known and $(\beta,\gamma)$ are obtained from clinical data.
+We only need to estimate $(\alpha,\lambda)$ from the historical data of confirmed cases.
+In Section~\ref{subsec:estimation}, we provide two approaches for estimating $(\hat{\alpha},\hat{\lambda})$.
+We only investigate the second estimator \eqref{Estimate-(alpha+lambda)-3}.
+The results for the first estimator \eqref{Estimate-(alpha+lambda)-2} are in the supplemental material.
+We fix the time period of March 15 to April 1, 2021 and use daily new confirmed cases of counties in Massachusetts.
+Our estimator gives $\hat{\alpha} = 0.668$ and $\hat{\lambda} = 55.56 \text{mi}$.
+Since there is no ground truth, we instead evaluate the performance of predicting future confirmed cases.
+We use $(\hat{\alpha},\hat{\lambda})$ and model \eqref{Mod-ODE-noScr} to forecast the numbers of confirmed cases during March 23-29, 2021 and compare them with the actual reported numbers.
+The results are in Figure~\ref{para_est}.
+It is seen that the predictions fit the real data well for Franklin, Hampden and Suffolk.
 For the other counties, the predicted numbers are higher than the actual reported numbers.

 The results are not surprising.
 Our model in Section~\ref{subsec:estimation} assumes there is no intervention.
 However, in reality, Massachusetts took actions such as sending students home and requesting quarantines of travelers to help slow down the spread of disease.
 This explains why the predicted numbers are higher than the actual numbers.
 It also suggests that the administrator should frequently update the estimates using a moving window, because $(\alpha,\lambda)$ can vary with time, as a response to the change of disease control measures.